List of cities in Africa by population

-Cairo, Egypt is the largest polis of Africa, the Middle East and the Arab world.
+Cairo, Egypt is the largest metropolis in Africa, the Middle East and the Arab world.

-Lagos, Nigeria is one of the primary logistical turntables in West Africa.
+Lagos, Nigeria is one of the primary economic and logistical turntables in West Africa.

-Oceanside of Luanda, the Angolan metropolis and a major commercial hub for Africa's fossil fuel industries.
+Oceanside of Luanda, the Angolan metropolis.

 East Africa's central place of business and Kenya's capital, Nairobi.

-Seaside of Egypt's second largest city and its ancient capital: Alexandria, the largest port in this bicontinental country.

 Great Mosque in the city of Kano, the historical centre and trans-Saharan trade focus in Northern Nigeria.